-During this time of uncertainty, NVCOG would like to provide the best information available for the residents of our nineteen communities.
+As our towns, the state, and country return to normal, NVCOG seeks to provide the best information available for the residents of our nineteen communities.

-On this page, you can find links with information related to COVID-19 pandemic for:
+On this page, you can find links with information related to the COVID-19 pandemic for:

 - Bus Transit, Commuter Rail, and Highway Updates

 - Resources for Businesses